alexaschor/IntoThePortal/README.md

 Portal location:    -0.375654 0.433278 -0.309944
 Portal rotation:    0 0 1 0
 ```
+Some notes:
-The key names aren't case-sensitive, and the whitespace doesn't have to be aligned.
-They're read in with a
+- The key names aren't case-sensitive, and the whitespace doesn't have to be aligned or even - it's all read in with a
 relatively crude `sscanf` loop.
+This makes it a little fragile, but it suffices for its simple purpose, which is allowing
+portal parameter changes without recompiling.
-The `portals radius` is the size of the "input" portals, and the `portals scale` is the
-ratio of the "output" portal size to the input portal size.
-This code has a single output portal centered at the origin.
+- `Portals radius` is the radius of the spherical input portals, and `Portals scale` is the ratio between the output portal size and the input portal size.
-The radius and scale, as implied by the plural name, are constant for all portals (they don't have to be the same
-theoretically, that's just how the code is written).
-After those, you can specify pairs of locations and rotations,
+- The `Portals radius` and `Portals scale` parameters apply to all portals - so this code supports portals only all of the same size and scale.
+The code also hard-codes the "output" portal (shown with blue outline in paper) to be centered at the origin.
+Neither of these are theoretical limits, and it should be pretty straightforward to change the code to support changing these if you so desire.
-with location always coming first.
+- Individual portals are specified with a location and rotation, with location always coming first.
 The location is `X Y Z`, and the rotation is an angle-axis `theta X Y Z`.